-Funding for Leisure activities through the District Council
+Funding for leisure activities through the District Council

 This is a time of great pressure on funding.
 If you speak to our officers (contact details given below), depending on the nature of your need, they may also be able to assist with ideas for other sources of funding.

-Sport and Youth
+Play and Youth

 Arts, Heritage and Community

 The grant aid funds are open to bids from organisations with a proper constitution.
 Schemes promoted by individuals are not eligible for consideration, nor do we provide funding for individuals.
 If you are an individual seeking personal support for costs such as those involved in sports coaching, visit our Sports Funding page.
 If you are seeking funding for Play related schemes, visit our Holiday Playscheme Funding Applications page.